acse-2020/introduction/_sources/software/intro.md

 ## Visual Studio Code

-This lightwweight, open source code editor from Microsoft is available [here](https://code.visualstudio.com/).
+This lightweight, open source code editor from Microsoft is available [here](https://code.visualstudio.com/).
 It offers an extensible interface supporting multiple languages and many heavy duty IDE-like features, supported by a wide community.
 This will be the primary tool used in the course to write standalone Python programs and modules.

 ## Visual Studio (on Windows)